 Since it was first published in 1980, this book has inspired thousands to pursue Jewish genealogy.
 Kurzweil makes extensive use of his own family stories and research activities, whetting readers’ appetites and helping them to appreciate the immensity of the available resources.
 This edition includes new chapters on how Jewish genealogy is different from other genealogy, internet resources, names, Holocaust research, immigration, overseas research, and cemeteries.

 Krasner-Khait, B., Heritage Quest, 2001

 More than a general primer, this book focuses on the Jewish experience, enhanced with many illustrative examples from the author’s family history and research activities.
 It guides the user through the myriad publications, archives, institutions, and websites that hold the key to finding the most hard-to-find ancestors.
 An excellent bibliography and convenient help notes are included.

 Getting Started in Jewish Genealogy VREF 929.10924 MOKO

 Exposing the reader to the basic techniques, this small volume is more of a pre-beginner guide.
 Although most of the advice is general and remains relevant, computerization and other developments since publication in 1999 are not addressed.

 How to Trace Your Jewish Roots VREF 929.10924 DAVI

 David, Rabbi J., Citadel Press, 2000

-Aimed at the novice Jewish genealogist, this book enables the user to create a four to six generation family tree with relative ease.
-Included are helpful illustrations and document forms; also, references to books, Internet and research resources for those who want to investigate at a more sophisticated level.
+Aimed at the novice Jewish genealogist, this book enables the user to create a four to the six-generation family tree with relative ease.
+Included are helpful illustrations and document forms; also, references to books, the Internet, and research resources for those who want to investigate at a more sophisticated level.